hmc-cs111-fall2015/project-pitch/pitch.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+The first DSL in the domain that I found goes by [code2flow] and is designed to make flowchart creation easy;
+however, the language doesn't suit my ideal well because it's not embedded in an established language&mdash;though the syntax resembles Java/C++.
+Another language that is actually very on par with my idea is [Flowgen]&mdash;it's on GitHub, and it's even associated with a [paper][Flowgen Paper]!
+Flowgen works for C++ and addresses the need pretty well.
+For the most part, I appreciate the syntax (It uses comments!), but, it's not finished (perhaps an opportunity), the flowcharts aren't very pretty, I don't like how it does subroutine-linking (expansion in place as opposed to opening a separte flowchart), and I'm currently of the opinion that the language should be opt-in oriented, but Flowgen includes _every_ `if` statement (and `for` loop) in flowcharts, which causes the underling language's syntax to leak into the flowchart if users do not provide a more human-readable description for the condition.

 ## The Project
 This section examines whether the idea makes for a good CS 111 project.